valentincanonical/diy-microcloud/step-05-micro-cloud-native.md

 ```

 If you used the AWS cloud machines option, simply:
-- "Terminate" the instances you launched for the tutorial
+1. "Terminate" the instances you launched for the tutorial.
-- Remove the microcloud key from "Network & Security" > "Key Pairs"
+2. Remove the microcloud key from "Network & Security" > "Key Pairs".
-- Remove the microcloud Security Group from "Network & Security" > "Security Groups"
+3. Remove the microcloud Security Group from "Network & Security" > "Security Groups".

 # Authors/Reviewers